ptomulik/testmd/README.md

 installation, the most recent version is selected.

-The obvious question is what to put into the `name`, `versions`, `candidates` and `installed` parameters (it would be quite stupid to hard-code it each and every time).
+The obvious question is what to put into the `name`, `versions`, `candidates` and `installed` parameters (it would be quite stupid to hard-code them each and every time).
 The proposed approach is to generate their values automatically at agent side and to send them to the master as facts.
-The [repoutil](https://forge.puppetlabs.com/ptomulik/repoutil) plugin may be used to fill-up some facts with data for `versions`  and `candidates`.
+The [repoutil](https://forge.puppetlabs.com/ptomulik/repoutil) plugin may be used to generate data for `versions` and `candidates`.

 For this example we assume that the relevant package names for the http server we're going to install are: `apache2` (Debian), `apache22` and `apache24`